HL7/fhircast-docs/docs/specification/STU2.md

 ## Event Notification

 The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed.
-The notification is a JSON object communicated over the a `webhook` or `websocket` channel.
+The notification is a JSON object communicated over the `webhook` or `websocket` channel.

 ### `webhook` vs `websocket`